swissmanu/mse-paper-rxjs-debugger/content/content.md

 Software development consists of two parts: The first part is about creating novel applications, about the creative process [CITE] of building solutions to specific problems [CITE].
 The other part is about understanding the behavior, source code and composition of existing programs [CITE].
 All software engineer begin to develop the second skill once they start improving their programming abilities: Right from the point where they read their first "Hello World" code example, they start to build an intuition on how a computer might interpret and execute a given piece of source code.
 Once things get more involved, simply "thinking" through source code might not suffice anymore: A common technique to trace the runtime behavior of a program is the manual introduction of print statements to the source code.
 Multiple such statements, placed at key turning points of the program, generate extensive execution logs allowing to reconstruct the programs runtime behavior.
 Analyzing large amounts of logs is tedious work.
 Specialized debugging utilities provide more sophisticated tools to inspect programs at runtime: A breakpoint on a statement interrupts program execution.
 Once halted, engineers can inspect and modify variables in a stack frame, step through successive source code statements and eventually even resume normal program execution.

-Debugging utilities integrated in todays IDEs have a strong focus on developong applications using an imperative programming paradigm: Breakpoints as well as stackframe and variable inspection are a good match for debugging imperatively formulated programs [CITE?].
+Debugging utilities integrated in todays IDEs have a strong focus on developong applications using an imperative programming paradigm: Breakpoints as well as stackframe and variable inspection are a good match for debugging imperatively formulated programs.
 These traditional debuggers face a new challenge when confronted with declarative programming paradigms, such as reactive programming (RP): Traditional debuggers cannot interpret the data-flow and runtime semantics of RP, and with that, fail to proof the debugging hypothesis [@Layman_Diep_Nagappan_Singer_Deline_Venolia_2013] formulated by the software engineer [@Salvaneschi_Mezini_2016_Inspector]  [@Alabor_Stolze_2020].
-Salvaneschi et al. recognized this shortcoming of imperative debuggers and provided with *Reactive Inspector* [@Salvaneschi_Mezini_2016_Inspector] the first, fully IDE-integrated, RP-capable debugging solution for REScala, a RP runtime for the Scala programming language.
-Alabor et al. highlighted in their study [@Alabor_Stolze_2020] that other RP runtimes like RxJS did not benefit from the pioneering work by Salvaneschi et al. They could show that, due to the lack of fully integrated RP debugging solutions for RxJS, software engineers mostly fall back to the practice of using manual print statements when debugging RxJS-based programs.
+Salvaneschi et al. recognized this shortcoming of imperative debuggers and provided with *Reactive Inspector* [@Salvaneschi_Mezini_2016_Inspector] the first, fully IDE-integrated, RP-capable debugging solution for REScala [@Salvaneschi_Hintz_Mezini_2014], a RP runtime for the Scala programming language.
+Alabor et al. highlighted in their study [@Alabor_Stolze_2020] that other RP runtimes like RxJS^[https://rxjs.dev] did not benefit from the pioneering work by Salvaneschi et al. They could show that, due to the lack of fully integrated RP debugging solutions for RxJS, software engineers mostly fall back to the practice of using manual print statements when debugging RxJS-based programs.

 We are going to present our solution to this problem in this paper: *RxJS Debugging for Visual Studio Code* is an extension for Microsoft Visual Studio Code^[https://code.visualstudio.com] and augments the IDE with RxJS-specific debugging capabilities.
 By doing so, it makes manual print statements a tool of the past.